-Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what should have been a straight forward, no chain conveyancing.
+I've recently found out that there is a flying freehold element on a property I have offered on last month in what should have been a simple, no chain conveyancing.
 Gwernaffield is the location of the property.
-Can you shed any light on this issue?
+Is there any advice you can impart?

-Flying freeholds in Gwernaffield are unusual but are more likely to exist in relation to terraced houses.
+Flying freeholds in Gwernaffield are rare but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Gwernaffield you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Gwernaffield may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Gwernaffield may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.